KaanchHerath/coullax-book-review/README.md

 - The backend should be running and accessible at `http://localhost:5001`.
 The frontend makes API calls to this server for CRUD operations on reviews.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
-Please ensure that your code follows the project’s coding style and includes tests where applicable.

----

 ---

 ### Notes: